-This six and a half mile mid week race is held on the second or third Wednesday in June, and from humble beginnings in 1981 it has grown into a very popular summer evening run. typically the race attracts 400 entries!
-Starting at Newburn Leisure Centre the run takes in the old Railway line from Newburn to Wylam passing the birthplace of George Stephenson.
-The runners then make their way over Wylam Bridge before heading back to Newburn on the south side of the river finishing at the Activity Centre.
+Newburn River Run.
+This now six mile mid week race is held on the second or third Wednesday in June, and from humble beginnings in 1981 it has grown into a very popular summer evening run, typically the race attracts over 300 entries.
+Starting just beyond Newburn Leisure Centre, the run takes in the old Railway line from Newburn to Wylam passing the birthplace of George Stephenson.
+The runners then make their way over Wylam Bridge before heading back to the finish which is now on the grounds of the Newcastle University Rowing Club.
 All competitors receive a free buffet supper pack.
 Results of the Newburn River Run.
 2011 / 2012 / 2013 2014 / 2015 / 2016 / 2017 / 2018/ 2019

-The race over it’s history has had many famous winners including Brendan Foster, Steve Cram, Paul Davies-Hale, and Elswick’s GB international athlete and Olympic track star, Mike McLeod who has won it on no less than 10 occasions!
+The race over it’s history has had many famous winners including Brendan Foster, Steve Cram, Paul Davies-Hale, and Elswick’s Oylmpic athlete Mike McLeod who has won it on no less than 10 occasions!
 More recently Andrew Butchart, Elswick’s Philip Hurst and Morpeth’s Nick McCormark have been recent winners of the open road race format.

 The inaugural winners in 2017 of the team relay event were North Shields Polytechnic Athletics Club.

 In 2010 and in 2015 the races were cancelled due to adverse weather conditions.
 2019’s race is cancelled to due course unavailability.